5 Common Myths Related To DUI

 If drugs or alcohol were involved, it must have contributed to the crime, not just serve as a motive or excuse.
 The defendant would likely need to show a concerted effort in rehabilitation before a relapse resulted in the illegal action while under the influence for it to be a considerable factor.

-There are a number of other mitigating factors that a judge will analyze during sentencing, which is why it’s so important to have the best criminal defense attorney to advise you on the exact information and circumstances that will reduce your charges and protect your future.
+There are a number of other mitigating factors that a judge will analyze during sentencing, which is why it’s so important to have a criminal defense attorney to advise you on the exact information and circumstances that will reduce your charges and protect your future.
 Contact our experienced attorneys today to discuss your case through a free consultation.

-Read MoreThe Real Cost of that Drink: Penalties for First & Second DUI Offense
+The Real Cost of that Drink: Penalties for First & Second DUI Offense

 While some states would regard driving under the influence as a mere traffic violation, leaving the convicted with just a slap on the wrist, in Pennsylvania, you won’t be so lucky.
 With DUI penalties in PA considered a criminal offense, you’re looking at serious consequences for both first and second time convictions.